joomla/coding-standards/manual/inline-comments.md

 ### Acronyms

 Capitalise all letters of acronyms such as HTML, XML, SQL, GMT, and UTC.
-This is an exception to the general use of en-GB rules.

 ### Common spelling and grammar errors for which to check.

 Joomla contributors include many non-native speakers of en-GB which makes it understandable that there are sometimes spelling and grammar errors.
 At the same time, some people reading comments also are non native speakers and may even use automated translation to understand comments.
 This makes it very important that comments should follow proper en-GB spelling and grammar rules.
 Unfortunately, these can be tricky.

-Wikipedia provides a good summary of [common differences between en-US and en-GB](http://en.wikipedia.org/wiki/American_and_British_English_spelling_differences).
-Note that there are some instances where en-GB common usage (but not actual rules) varies slightly from en-AU and using en-AU is considered acceptable.

 #### S vs Z

 en-GB most commonly uses `ise` where en-US would use `ize`, such as `normalise` instead of `normalize`.
-(Note that there are some exceptions to this rule and some differences between en-GB and en-AU in common usage.)
+(Note that there are some exceptions to this rule.)

 Use of apostrophes is one of the trickier parts of English.